 For Immediate Release:

-Below is the statement of Christine Hines, Legislative Director, National Association of Consumer Advocates (NACA):
+Statement of Christine Hines, Legislative Director, National Association of Consumer Advocates